braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 Since pushes with content extensions aren't always apparent, it is recommended to include a call to action to push your users to expand their push notifications.
 {% endalert %}

-![Interactive Push Dashboard Example][3]{: style="float:right;max-width:45%;margin-left:15px;"}
 In the code, the attribute `UNNotificationExtensionCategory` is set as a string "match_game".
 The value given here must match what is set in the Braze dashboard.

+![Interactive Push Dashboard Example][3]{: style="float:right;max-width:45%;"}
 Lastly, you must also enable user interactions by toggling the `UNNotificationExtensionUserInteractionEnabled` attribute.
 After this, your touch is enabled.

+![Interactive Push Dashboard Example][14]{: style="max-width:50%;"}

 #### Other Use Cases
 Push content extensions are an exciting option for companies to introduce interactivity in their promotions and applications.
 Some examples include a game for users to play, a spin-to-win wheel for discounts, or a "like" button to save a listing or song.